remy/present/README.md

 Also - this all my own code, nothing pinched - I swear guvna!

+Here's a simple example you can play with: [present.js demo](http://jsbin.com/oxohev/edit#html,live)

 # Features

 - Automatic sizing to browser window